DoctorLai/Tron-FAQ/README.md

 71. I got this number from api. amount_str = "2535672" how can i understand how much is this? how can i convert it to exact amount?🤔
 > 2.5 TRX

+72. What are internal transactions?
+> please refer to this doc: https://developers.tron.network/docs/vm-introduction#internal-transactions